-There being no support for this proposal, There being no other comments from participants, the Chair invited China to re-consider their position.
+There being no other comments from participants, the Chair invited China to re-consider their position.

-- The WG position was not to include Natuna Sea in South China Sea, as proposed by China.
-China to re-consider their position and/or provide additional information to the Chair for circulation to meeting participants. - c.
-To rename Beibu Gulf the existing Gulf of Tonkin, based on a 2005 an agreement dated on Dec.
-25, 2000, -with Vietnam.
+The WG position was not to include Natuna Sea in South China Sea, as proposed by China.
+China to re-consider their position and/or provide additional information to the Chair for circulation to meeting participants.

+c.
+To rename Beibu Gulf the existing Gulf of Tonkin, based on an agreement with Vietnam dated Dec.
+25, 2000.